kualta/site/posts/dream-letter.md

 For when we release the shackles of nation, when we loosen on egos our girp, when we overcome competition - that is when we will truly be free.

-To create a world of genuine intents.

-That is my dream.
+To create a world of genuine intents - that is my dream.